 254 Bleeker Street

 Anyone who’s spent a few minutes at this Greenwich Village cheese shop (or the various outposts around the city) knows that patience reigns.
 The sales staff will spend hours with you, helping select the perfect cheese for your event or palate, no matter how crowded the store gets.
 This solicitous atmosphere extends to its educational programs.
-Murray’s offers all kinds of classes, from “Mozzarella Making” to “Harmony of Wine and Cheese,” which pairs wines with their cheese soul mates, to “Cheese 101,” which offers an overview of seven major varieties.
+Murray’s offers all kinds of classes, from their three-day intensive “Murray’s Cheese Boot Camp” to private classes tailored to your cheesiest of inquiries.

 23rd Street and Hudson River Park